 - Pat roast dry with paper towels.
 Separate roast into 2 pieces along natural seam and trim fat to ¼-inch thickness.
 Tie kitchen twine around each roast at 1-inch intervals.

 - Crisscross two 30 by 18-inch sheets of heavy-duty foil inside large roasting pan.
-Place onions, potatoes, carrots, and bay leaves in center of foil and drizzle with soy.
+Place 2 onions, 6 potatoes, 4 carrots, and 2 bay leaves in center of foil and drizzle with 2 Tablespoons soy.
 Set roasts on top of vegetables.
 Rub roasts all over with rub.
 Fold opposite corners of foil toward each other and crimp edges tightly to seal.
-Transfer pan to oven and cook until meat is completely tender, about 4½ hours.
+Transfer pan to oven and cook until meat is completely tender, about 4 ½ hours.

 - Remove roasts from foil pouch and place on carving board.
 Tent meat with foil and let rest 20 minutes.
 Discard onions and bay leaves.
 Using slotted spoon, place carrots and potatoes on serving platter.
 Strain contents of roasting pan through fine-mesh strainer into fat separator.
 Let liquid settle, then pour defatted pan juices into serving bowl.